Nolan Gorman Player Props: Cardinals vs. Reds

 Nolan Gorman At The Plate

-- Among qualified hitters in MLB, his batting average ranks 67th, his on-base percentage ranks 52nd, and he is 12th in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 67th, his on-base percentage ranks 56th, and he is 12th in the league in slugging.

-- In 21.1% of his games this season, he has hit a long ball, and 6.3% of his trips to the plate.
+- In 22.0% of his games this year, he has gone deep, and 6.6% of his trips to the plate.

-- Gorman has had an RBI in 23 games this year (40.4%), including 11 multi-RBI outings (19.3%).
-He has also driven in three or more of his team's runs in six contests.
+- In 40.7% of his games this season, Gorman has notched at least one RBI.
+In 12 of those games (20.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.